ChristoffBo/homeassistant/jarvis_prime/README.md

 • **Flap Tracking & Recovery** – The system tracks every state change, applies suppression intelligently, and resumes normal alerting once the suppression window ends.
 • **Result:** clean, noise-free uptime data with zero false positives — enterprise-grade stability built in.

+---

+## 🗺️ Atlas — Network Topology Visualization (New)

+**Atlas** provides a **live, interactive topology map** of your entire homelab infrastructure — visually linking all hosts and services discovered by Orchestrator and Analytics.
+It renders using an offline local copy of **D3.js**, meaning it works entirely without internet access.

+### How Atlas Works
+- Reads live topology data from `/api/atlas/topology`.
+- Automatically merges host data from **Orchestrator** and service data from **Analytics**.
+- Displays connections as nodes (hosts, services, and core) with color-coded status.
+- Zoom and pan supported (mouse, touch, mobile-friendly).
+- Tooltips show IPs, groups, latency, and current state.
+- Refreshes automatically every 10 seconds when the Atlas tab is active.
+- Clicking a node is now **read-only** (no more 404s).
+- Works fully offline using `/share/jarvis_prime/ui/js/d3.v7.min.js`.

+### Legend
+- 🟢 **Green** → Service or Host is healthy (`status: up`)
+- ⚪ **Gray** → Host detected but inactive or unreachable
+- 🔵 **Blue core** → Central Jarvis Prime node

+### Access
+- Open the **Atlas tab** in the Web UI (`/ui/index.html`)
+- Uses the same dark theme as the rest of Jarvis Prime
+- No configuration required — data is auto-generated

+---

 ## 🛡️ Sentinel — Self-Healing Monitoring Engine - Alpha Testing Stage

 **Sentinel** is the autonomous self-healing and service-monitoring subsystem inside Jarvis Prime.
 It runs scheduled checks, performs automatic repairs, and tracks every action in a live dashboard.